-Burton Award Goes to Eva Carman, Aaron Katz, Daniel O’Connor, Helen Gugel and Catherine Djang
+Burton Award Goes to Eva Carman, Aaron Katz, Daniel O’Connor and Helen Gugel

 This is an honor given to only 30 articles from entries submitted by the nation's 1,000 largest law firms.
 This year, the non-profit program, which is run in association with the Library of Congress, presented by lead sponsor Law360, and co-sponsored by the American Bar Association, celebrates its 19th Anniversary.
 The program is dedicated to rewarding great achievements in law, with a special emphasis on writing and reform.
 The award winners are selected by judges and law school professors, including professors from Harvard Law School, Stanford Law School, and UC Berkeley Law School.

 The awards will be presented at the annual Burton Awards ceremony at the Library of Congress on May 21, 2018.
 At this year’s ceremony, Richard N. Haass, President of the Council on Foreign Relations, will be interviewed, Fox News host Tucker Carlson will participate in a debate, and Jeff Toobin, an American lawyer, blogger, author, pundit, and legal analyst for CNN and The New Yorker, will receive an award for Outstanding Journalist in Law.
 The awards ceremony will be followed by a pre-dinner reception, Gala, and performance by Broadway Stars, Megan Hilty from Wicked and Smash, and Stephanie J. Block, also from Wicked.